 Most of our races are demanding.
 But there is one race tougher than any physical race we might enter.
 It is the race against an illness or injury.

-Being injured is one of the most challenging forms of training an athlete needs to experience!
-No amount of training can prepare an athlete for a setback like an injury.
+Being injured is one of the most necessary forms of training an athlete needs to experience!
+No amount of training can prepare you for a setback like an injury.

 Injury and illness have perfect timing!